Takanu/Pelican/README.md

 ### Limitations
-When finished i'll have just one:
+When finished it'll have just one:

 - No Webhook Support
 Sorry, but maybe later…